 NAWCA: The North American Wetlands Conservation Act (NAWCA), passed in 1989, provides matching grants to carry out wetlands conservation projects in the United States, Canada, and Mexico.
-As the last reauthorization of NAWCA expired in 2012, the Senate and the House have both introduced legislation to reauthorize NAWCA.
+As the last reauthorization of NAWCA expired in 2012, the House has introduced legislation in 2017 to reauthorize NAWCA.
 WATERFOWL STAMP: Federal Migratory Bird Hunting and Conservation Stamps were established in 1934 and have provided conservation funding to six million acres of waterfowl habitat across the United States.
 The stamp’s price was raised in 1991 to $15, and in 2014 was raised to $25 with the passage of the Federal Duck Stamp Act.
 E-DUCK STAMP: Electronic duck stamps are convenient because they can be purchased from a personal computer as opposed to a brick-and-mortar distributor.
 Following a successful pilot program, support for electronic duck stamps has grown.
 In 2014, the Permanent Electronic Duck Stamp (H.R.
 1206) passed, authorizing states to sell duck stamps online.

 Federal duck stamps are annual permits sold to hunt migratory birds and allow entrance to National Wildlife Refuges.
 Revenues are deposited in the Migratory Bird Conservation Fund and later spent to secure wetlands for the National Wildlife Refuge System.
 Nearly one billion dollars has been collected since the federal duck stamp was first required in 1934.
 The Federal Duck Stamp Office reports that 98 percent of revenues from stamps are deposited in the Fund with the remaining 2 percent used to print and distribute stamps.

 Beginning at a price of $1 in 1934, the cost of the federal duck stamp was increased in 1991 to $15, and increased again to $25 in 2014.